-Interest and, dare I say it, a little excitement, is mounting over the imminent debut of an Avaya tablet device after the firm passed a device referred to as a 'Tablet PC'
+Interest and, dare I say it, a little excitement, is mounting over the imminent debut of an Avaya tablet device after the firm passed a device referred to as a 'Tablet PC' through the FCC.

 The photo obtained by WirelessGoodness shows what is pretty self-evidently an Avaya-branded iPad-style device that appears to have been built with some assistance from high-end audio kit builder Harman-Kardon.